 ★ DID YOU TRY THIS RECIPE?
 Don’t forget to give a ★ rating.
 Just click on the stars in the Recipe Card to rate!

-- Wash the broccoli and cut it into equal medium size florets.
+Wash the broccoli and cut it into equal large size florets.

 - Add water to the instant pot insert.
 Place the steamer basket in the instant pot insert.
 Spread the broccoli florets on the steamer basket.

-- Start the instant pot and set it on manual or pressure cook mode for 0 minutes on high pressure with vent in sealing position.
+Start the instant pot and set it on manual or pressure cook mode for 0 minutes on high pressure with vent in sealing position.
+(Update: Many readers enjoy crunchier broccoli, for which 0 minutes at low pressure works great)

 - When the instant pot beeps, quick release the pressure manually.
 Remove the steamer basket carefully as it is hot.